TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ### _Security + Performance + Data Durability - How?_

-> I'll quickly recapitulate the pointers/ non-functional enhancements we've done.
+> I'll quickly recapitulate the pointers / non-functional enhancements we've done.
 First, a service account that'll be assumed, we'll bind a ClusteRole comprising the `get` permissions.
-So, I'm being very specific in the permissions attached to the SA , to be assumed for the ElasticSearch operations within the cluster -- with permissions to `get` resources like `endpoints` , `services` and `namespaces`.
-Chances of things being escalated are minimal, in case of compromise.
-As we've limited the operations ElasticSearch service can perform.
+So, **_I'm being very specific in the permissions attached to the SA , to be assumed for the ElasticSearch operations within the cluster -- with permissions to `get` resources like `endpoints` , `services` and `namespaces`._** We've limited the operations ElasticSearch service can perform.

 </br>